visciang/mbs/README.md

 # this will produce .mbs-graph/graph.svg
 ```

-Open `.mbs-graph/graph.svg` and see the dependencies:
+`.mbs-graph/graph.svg` plots the dependency graph:

 ![Alt text](./docs/graph.svg)

 Now, we can build only a subset of the components, for instance `c_native_binary`.
 If you check the deps graph you will see it depends on `c_shared_library` that depends on `c_shared_sub_library`, and they all depends on the `toolchain-build-cmake`.

-alternativelly, you can see this also in the CLI via:
+Alternativelly, you can see the dependency tree also in the CLI:

 ```sh
 mbs build tree c_native_binary